LucidtechAI/las-docs/getting-started/dev/net.md

 ## Set ground truth of document

-When uploading data that will be used for training and evaluation, we need to provide a ground truth.
+When uploading data that will be used for training and evaluation, we need to provide a ground truth:

+(TTNote: Consider referencing more detailed section on ground truth from 'documents')

 ```cs
 using Lucidtech.Las;